tquan-th/portfolio/README.md

 At work, you'll find me moving between the labs and production floor trying to understand the full picture of the design, assembly and QC.

 # Projects Directory
 The following projects reflect a personal philosophy of learning by doing, and doing to help others.
 My interests span from system level design down to individual mechanical, electrical and software projects.
-At this stage in my career, I see myself as a full-stack electromechanical engineer capable of diving into technical and logistical details.
+At this stage in my career, I see myself as an engineering generalist capable of diving into technical and logistical details.

 ## Hardware System Design
 Projects that integrate off-the-shelf and custom hardware, as to not recreate the wheel: